|

 3. Illegitimacy and validity

 In your last point you say that if the Novus Ordo is evil, it is necessarily invalid; as a consequence, the Sacraments would also be invalid.
-Hence the consecration of Joseph Ratzinger would also be invalid, and therefore, we in TIA would be sede-vacantists.
+Hence the consecration of Joseph Ratzinger would also be invalid, and therefore, we at TIA would be sede-vacantists.

-This apparently indisputable reasoning seems also unwise.
+This apparently indisputable reasoning also seems unwise.

 You may consider that Luther’s heresy was declared in 1521 and until today, the Catholic Church has not declared invalid the sacraments administered by most of the Protestant bishops.
-When the Church baptizes a convert from Protestantism, she uses a conditional formula, which means that in the space of time of some five centuries, she still has not decided whether the Apostolic succession ceased in those heretical sects and the sacraments administrated in them are valid or not.
+When the Church baptizes a convert from Protestantism, she uses a conditional formula, which means that in the time span of some five centuries, she still has not decided whether the Apostolic succession ceased in those heretical sects and the sacraments administrated in them are valid or not.

 Only regarding the Anglican sect that separated from the Catholic Church in 1534 did the Catholic Church declare its orders invalid and null.
-However, more than 300 years passed before Pope Leo XIII wrote his Encyclical Apostolicae curae in 1896 clarifying this question regarding the Anglicans.
+However, more than 300 years passed before Pope Leo XIII in 1896 wrote his Encyclical Apostolicae curae clarifying this question regarding the Anglicans.

 Therefore, one may calmly consider that even though Paul VI committed an illegitimate action when he promulgated the New Mass, an immediate and indispensable consequence of this would not be that he is an invalid Pope.
 One may go even further and consider him a heretic as bad as Luther, and still in this case, his validity would not be put into question for a long while, as is the custom of the Church.
 We think that good Catholics should understand the mind of the Church in this way.